 - 21. Plaintiff was employed by Defendant PPM for three different periods between 2002 and 2018. - 22.
-Plaintiff was last rehired by Defendant PPM as a Medical Biller/Healthcare Specialist on November 2, 2009. - 23.
-In March 2010 Plaintiff was promoted to Billing Specialist. - 24.
-In 2013, Plaintiff was promoted to Billing Coordinator. - 25.
-In 2015, Plaintiff was promoted to Billing Supervisor. - 26.
-On or around June 5, 2017, Plaintiff was promoted to her most recent position as Billing Manager, a position she held until she was terminated on May 23, 2018. - 27.
-Defendant Lockett promoted Plaintiff from Billing Supervisor to Billing Manager.
+Plaintiff was last rehired by Defendant PPM as a Billing Specialist in 2011. - 23.
+In 2014, Plaintiff was promoted to Billing Coordinator. - 24.
+In 2015, Plaintiff was promoted to Billing Supervisor. - 25.
+On or around July 2017, Plaintiff was promoted to her most recent position as Billing Manager, a position she held until she was terminated on May 23, 2018. - 26.
+Defendant Lockett promoted Plaintiff from Billing Supervisor to Billing Manager. - 27.
+Plaintiff worked for Defendant PPM at their office located at 425 Cherry St SE, Grand Rapids, MI 49503 at all times relevant to this complaint.

-- 28. Plaintiff worked for Defendant PPM at their office located at 425 Cherry St SE, Grand Rapids, MI 49503 from March 2010 until her employment was terminated in May 2018. - 29.
-Plaintiff was continually harassed by Defendant Lockett during her employment with Defendant PPM. - 30.
+- 28. Plaintiff was continually harassed by Defendant Lockett during her employment with Defendant PPM. - 29.
+Plaintiff reported this harassment to Tom Gannon, Director of Human Resources, Lori Carpentier, President and CEO, and Danielle Bessant, Vice President of Organizational Development, but the harassment continued. - 30.
 Plaintiff made continuous complaints and no action was taken to address her concerns and cease the continued harassment by Defendant Lockett. - 31.
-Plaintiff participated in billing meetings, where Defendant Lockett was present and/or participated in, one to two times a month. - 32.
-The billing meetings would take place, in person, at the Ann Arbor and/or Grand Rapids office locations. - 33.
-Plaintiff was subject to discriminatory and harassing behavior when interacting with Defendant Lockett during the billing meetings stated in paragraph 31. - 34.
-Around November 2017 Plaintiff was instructed that she should appear at the Ann Arbor location once or twice a month to meet with billers. - 35.
-In November 2017, Plaintiff traveled to Defendant PPM's Ann Arbor location for training purposes. - 36.
-At the end of the training, Defendant Lockett asked Plaintiff if she wanted to "hit up a happy hour," to which Plaintiff declined.
+Plaintiff attended meetings, where Defendant Lockett was present, one to two times a month. - 32.
+Plaintiff was subject to discriminatory and harassing behavior when interacting with Defendant Lockett during the meetings stated in paragraph 31. - 33.
+In November 2017, Plaintiff traveled to Defendant PPM's Ann Arbor location for a training. - 34.
+At the end of the training, Defendant Lockett asked Plaintiff if she "wanted to go out for dinner somewhere", to which Plaintiff declined. - 35.
+The following day, at the conclusion of the training, Defendant Lockett hugged Plaintiff goodbye, when doing so he rubbed his hand down her back to her butt, and kissed her on the forehead.

-- 37. The following day, at the conclusion of the training, Defendant Lockett hugged Plaintiff goodbye, when doing so he rubbed his hand down her back to her butt, and kissed her on the forehead. - 38.
-On November 22, 2017, after discussing Defendant Lockett's inappropriate behavior with her female coworkers, Plaintiff's female coworker sent an email on behalf of a group of female employees, including Plaintiff, as a complaint to Tom Gannon regarding Defendant Lockett's inappropriate behavior. - 39.
-The complaint was sent after Plaintiff and her female coworkers were subjected to Defendant Lockett's inappropriate behavior. - 40.
-After the complaint was emailed, Defendant PPM contacted the coworker who sent the email, but no other individuals, regarding the matter. - 41.
-No response was received by Plaintiff to the complaint sent via email, even though the complaint was sent on her behalf as well. - 42.
-On December 14, 2017, Plaintiff called Tom Gannon and made a complaint about Defendant Lockett's behavior once more. - 43.
-During their phone conversation, Plaintiff advised Tom of the reason why she was included in the November 22, 2017 email.
+- 36. On November 22, 2017, after discussing Defendant Lockett's inappropriate behavior with her female coworkers, Plaintiff's female coworker sent an email on behalf of a group of female employees, including Plaintiff, as a complaint to Tom Gannon regarding Defendant Lockett's inappropriate behavior. - 37.
+The complaint was sent after Plaintiff and her female coworkers were subjected to Defendant Lockett's inappropriate behavior. - 38.
+After the complaint was emailed, Defendant PPM contacted the coworker who sent the email, but no other individuals, regarding the matter. - 39.
+No response was received by Plaintiff to the complaint sent via email, even though the complaint was sent on her behalf as well. - 40.
+On December 14, 2017, Plaintiff called Tom Gannon and made a complaint about Defendant Lockett's behavior once more. - 41.
+No action was taken after this complaint was made to Tom Gannon. - 42.
+Due to Plaintiff's complaints, Defendant Lockett stopped responding to Plaintiff's emails, disrespected Plaintiff, and did not allow Plaintiff to complete her obligations and responsibilities as a Billing Manager. - 43.
+In March of 2018, Defendant Lockett placed Plaintiff on a Professional Development Plan due to her "not being able to do her job".